Interlisp/Interlisp.github.io/content/en/software/using-medley/_index.md

 Most of these resources were created decades ago when Medley was a research system and a commercial product, so they may be incomplete or out of date.
 We will eventually update them.

+Note: locations of documents are likely to change.
+Best to bookmark this page, which we'll update as the documentation settles down.

 #### Introductory material

-Items marked with  are at temporary locations, likely to change.

 1. [Interlisp Basics for Common Lisp](/software/using-medley/cl-using).
 If you are familiar with Common Lisp, this guide points out some differences.